ashleywoon/GlitchImageArraysP5/README.md

 ###This should display p5.js sketch

 ####Note: I'm using 8080 as the port, but this can be other numbers as well.

+##To navigate the glitch array, utilize the numbers 0-6.
+Each number relates to each slide image ie. image1 can be navigated to by pressing the number 1 key.